Beasts of the Southern Wild

-Beasts of the Southern Wild is a 2012 American magical realism drama film directed, co-written, and co-scored by Benh Zeitlin.
+Beasts of the Southern Wild is a 2012 American magical realism film directed, co-written, and co-scored by Benh Zeitlin.
 It was adapted by Zeitlin and Lucy Alibar from Alibar's one-act play Juicy and Delicious.
 The film stars Quvenzhané Wallis and Dwight Henry.
 After playing at film festivals, its limited theatrical release began in New York and Los Angeles on June 27, 2012, before expanding to additional markets.

 Beasts of the Southern Wild was met with commercial success and acclaim from critics, with praise going to the cinematography and Wallis's performance.
 The film was nominated for four Academy Awards in 2013: Best Picture, Best Director, Best Adapted Screenplay, and Best Actress (Wallis).
 At age 9, Wallis became the youngest Best Actress nominee in history.

 Plot

 Six-year-old Hushpuppy and her ailing, hot-tempered father Wink live in a small community on an island in the Louisiana bayou called the "Bathtub".
 Although it lies beyond the levee system that helps protect the land to the north from rising sea levels, Wink thinks it is the most beautiful place in the world and looks down on the way people live on the other side of the levee.

-In a rustic community schoolhouse, Miss Bathsheba teaches the children of the Bathtub about prehistoric creatures called aurochs (portrayed as giant horned boar-like creatures in the film rather than wild cattle) that terrorized cavemen and ate their children.
+In a rustic community schoolhouse, Miss Bathsheba teaches the children of the Bathtub about prehistoric creatures she calls aurochs (portrayed as giant horned boar-like creatures in the film, unlike the true aurochs, a species of wild cattle) that terrorized cavemen and ate their children.
 She says the cavemen did not bemoan their fate, however, and the students should remember this lesson and learn how to survive, since the fabric of the universe will soon come "unraveled", causing the ice caps to melt and the Bathtub to end up underwater.

 At home, Hushpuppy finds Wink has gone missing, so she fends for herself.
 When he returns, he is wearing a hospital gown and bracelet.
 They argue, and he tells Hushpuppy to leave him alone.
 She returns to her house, which is a separate building from the one in which Wink resides, and finds her food burning on the stove.
 She turns up the heat, which sets her house on fire and draws Wink's attention.
 A chase ensues between the two, and she ends up getting slapped by Wink.
 When she retaliates by punching him in the chest, he collapses.
 At the same moment, there is a rumble of thunder.
-Hushpuppy thinks she has thrown off the balance of the Universe by striking her father and runs to get help.
+Hushpuppy thinks she has thrown off the balance of the universe by striking her father and runs to get help.
 Miss Bathsheba gives her some herbal medicine, but when Hushpuppy gets back home Wink is nowhere to be found.

 Meanwhile, Hushpuppy imagines that the ice calving releases some aurochs that have been frozen in polar ice into the ocean.
 Throughout the rest of the film, they are seen to reach land, break out of the ice that encases them, and make their way toward the Bathtub.